greenmagenta/bookshelf/README.md

 > Learn about usage by reading [documentation](https://boardens.github.io/bookshelf).

 Bookshelf allow you to easily build any documentation by writing all your pages in markdown.
-Once the builder is configured, each time you'll want to add, update or remove a page, you'll only need to update the index file and push your generated html to the production.
+Once the builder is configured, each time you'll want to add, update or remove a page, you'll only need to update the index file and push your generated html in production.

 #### Summary